February 08, 2019

 The study published in the American Journal of Clinical Nutrition took more than two years to plan and get approved.
-Nearly 300 participants volunteered to get drunk in the name of science, but only a lucky 90 passed the selection criteria and completing all parts of the study, Forbes reports.
+Nearly 300 participants volunteered to get drunk in the name of science, but only a lucky 90 passed the selection criteria and properly completed all parts of the study, Forbes reports.

 A week later, the study groups were asked to come back and drink in reverse order, or in the case of the third group, to switch beverages, per CNBC.

 The researchers then asked people to rate how drunk they felt, scoring themselves between 0 and 10 at the end of each study day and also noted whether they vomited or not.
 Participants then rated their hangover the next day, using the Acute Hangover Scale (AHS), which is based on factors including: thirst, fatigue, headache, dizziness, nausea, stomach ache, increased heart rate and loss of appetite, Forbes notes.

-According to the study, changing the order of the drinks made no little to difference to the pain or discomfort of those in the medical trial and sticking to one or the other drink offered little AHS change either, CNBC reports.
-It was noted that women in the groups tended to suffer more than men.
+The study found that changing the order of the drinks had very little impact on the pain or discomfort participants felt, and sticking to one or the other drink didn't have a huge impact either, CNBC reports.
+It was noted, however, that female participants tended to suffer more than men.